cgoncalves94/Python-DSA-Projects/README.md

 ## Description

 This repository serves as a curated collection of mini-coding projects developed in Python.
-Each project is designed to practice specific programming skills and concepts, making this an ideal resource for learners and enthusiasts alike.
+Each project is designed to practice specific programming skills and concepts, making this an ideal resource for my learning and development.

 ## Projects